Bird and Nature Walks

 Both walks are about 1 mile but can be longer on request.
 You can continue the full loop trail(s) to extend your walk several miles after the tour.

-Bring binoculars, mask, water, hat, sunscreen, and appropriate layered clothing for changing weather since start time can be foggy and cold but end up warming up quickly.
+Bring binoculars, water, hat, sunscreen, and appropriate layered clothing for changing weather since start time can be foggy and cold but end up warming up quickly.

 Bring the Petaluma Wetlands Field Guide written by PWA members Marian Parker and John Shribbs if you have it.
 If not, click here to order one.